Too often carers don't look after themselves. We encourage carers to seek support from our wide range of free services. These are

 Information and guidance: knowing what to ask for, when and how, means that you and the person you care for can access what is available.
 We provide short sessions with a number of specialists in health, community services or government initiatives advising us of the latest news.

 Others: we also provide training for carers such as First Aid, Moving and Handling, Dementia Training or if you want to learn about anything particular, just let us know.
-Listening ear, Benefit advice, Emergency Planning, Playlist for Life, Signposting, Refer to other community services, Art Therapy and massage sessions.
+Listening ear, Benefit advice, Emergency Planning, Playlist for Life, Signposting, Refer to other community services and Peer Support Groups and activities.